-The second series coins come in denominations of 5, 10, 20 and 50 Tetri, and 1 and 2 Lari.
+The second series of coins come in denominations of 5, 10, 20, and 50 Tetri, and 1 and 2 Lari.

-ATMs, generally accepting MasterCard, Visa, Cirrus and Maestro cards and there are a lot of them in the cities and most towns.
+ATMs, generally accepting MasterCard, Visa, Cirrus, and Maestro cards and there are a lot of them in the cities and most towns.
 They all issue Lari and a few will dispense US Dollars as well.
-You also can find plenty of small money-exchange offices in most cities and towns; they usually take US Dollars, Euros or Russian Rubles.
+Only in Tbilisi you can find ATMs that will dispense Euros too.
+You also can find plenty of small money-exchange offices in most cities and towns; they usually take US Dollars, Euros, or Russian Rubles.